This is part of a series on Asher’s Writing

 Podge pondered out loud, “I wonder what we’ll get for Christmas this year.”

 Everyone had been listening.
-Chuck was hoping nothing would be better than he was, Toddy thought it’d be funny to get a china cat, Junker smiled at the thought of a saddle, and the wooden pull train blew his non-existant whistle imagining another beautiful wooden pull train with which to walk down the aisle.
+Chuck was hoping nothing would be better than he was, Toddy thought it’d be funny to get a china cat, Junker smiled at the thought of a saddle, and the wooden pull train blew his non-existent whistle imagining another beautiful wooden pull train with which to walk down the aisle.